elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions.md

 url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
 score: -1.0
 related_article1:
-    id: 161758
+    id: 162026
-    title: >-
-        What happens during the state transition from liquid to solid?
+    title: What is the importance of balancing chemical equations in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
+    url: /learn/chemistry/questions/what-is-the-importance-of-balancing-chemical-equations-in-chemical-reactions
 related_article2:
-    id: 161969
+    id: 162057
-    title: >-
-        What is a precipitation reaction and how can it be identified?
+    title: Describe the physical change that occurs when aluminum foil is crumbled.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-it-be-identified
+    url: /learn/chemistry/questions/describe-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled
 related_article3:
-    id: 162029
+    id: 161937
-    title: >-
-        Explain the chemical change that occurs when hydrogen and oxygen form water.
+    title: What is a precipitation reaction and how can you identify it?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water
+    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-you-identify-it
 related_article4:
-    id: 161761
+    id: 161994
-    title: >-
-        What are the characteristics of a solid state of matter?
+    title: How does the reactivity of oxygen influence its chemical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-state-of-matter
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
 related_article5:
-    id: 161974
+    id: 161764
-    title: >-
-        How does the appearance of a substance relate to its physical properties?
+    title: How does the process of ionization affect the state of a substance?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-appearance-of-a-substance-relate-to-its-physical-properties
+    url: /learn/chemistry/questions/how-does-the-process-of-ionization-affect-the-state-of-a-substance
 ---

 &nbsp;